-Hybrid vans have improved in recent years but the fundamental principle of a commercial vehicle containing both a combustion engine and an electric motor remains the same.
-How much the electric motor is used varies from van to van - more basic models have an electric motor that provides some extra power when needed, while plug-in hybrid vans will be able to cover a reasonable distance using the electric motor alone.
+Hybrid vans have improved in recent years, but the fundamental principle of a commercial vehicle containing both a combustion engine and an electric motor remains the same.
+How much the electric motor is used varies from van to van - more basic models have an electric motor that provides some extra power when needed.
+In contrast, plug-in hybrid vans will cover a reasonable distance using the electric motor alone.

-A hybrid van is a good choice if you and your business are environmentally conscious but can't commit to a full-electric van because of the need for charging points (a potential limitation) or simply because of the regular long distances.
-They offer lower pollution than petrol and diesel vans and also lower running costs since they partially use the electric motor, which cuts fuel consumption and conserves energy.
-Hybrid vans are quieter which helps if you're doing night deliveries for example.
+A hybrid van is a good choice if you and your business are environmentally conscious.
+But can't commit to a full-electric van because of the need for charging points (a potential limitation) or simply because of the regular long distances.
+They offer lower pollution than petrol and diesel vans and lower running costs since they partially use the electric motor, which cuts fuel consumption and conserves energy.
+Hybrid vans are quieter, which helps if you're doing night deliveries, for example.

-They are particularly good for urban driving and most will be able to enter low emission zones free of charge.
-Because hybrid vans still have a conventional engine, there is no range anxiety involved when you need to make a longer journey.
-They keep their residual value well, hence the resale price is high but they are generally more expensive to buy or lease in the first place.
+They are perfect for urban driving, and most will be able to enter low emission zones free of charge.
+Hybrid vans still have conventional engines, which means there is no range anxiety involved when you need to make a longer journey.
+In addition, they keep their residual value well.
+Hence the resale price is high, but they are generally more expensive to buy or lease in the first place.

-However, maintenance on a hybrid van may prove more expensive and require specialist skills, while the battery is expensive to replace.
-They also emit more emissions than pure electric vans if that's your main focus.
-If you're going to lease a plug-in hybrid van you need to consider that it will need a dedicated charging infrastructure too.
-Lastly, hybrid vans generally come with smaller engines so produce less pulling power - bear this in mind if you carry heavy payloads.
+However, maintenance on a hybrid van may prove more expensive and require specialist skills, mainly because the battery is expensive to replace.
+They also emit more emissions than pure electric vans if that's your primary focus.
+In addition, suppose you're going to lease a plug-in hybrid van.
+In that case, you need to consider that it will require a dedicated charging infrastructure too.
+Lastly, hybrid vans generally come with smaller engines, so they produce less pulling power - bear this in mind if you carry heavy payloads.

 If you think that the hybrid van would best suit your business needs, then we recommend the following van leasing deals:

 Full-electric vans are continuously growing in popularity.
-We have already seen big fleets taking orders on all-electric vans but have also noticed a rise in interest in electric vans among smaller businesses, including sole traders.
+We have already seen big fleets taking orders on all-electric vans.
+Still, We have also noticed a rise in interest in electric vans among smaller businesses, including sole traders.

-The biggest benefit is the cost-saving - electric vans work out much cheaper to run than petrol, diesel or even hybrid vehicles and are cheaper to maintain.
-Renault Kangoo Z.E, for example, costs approximately £5 to charge in full and can over up to 134 miles on a single charge - no doubt why it's currently the most popular electric van and the top choice for van fleets.
-If you use it mostly in cities and don't regularly cover long distances, the electric van should prove to be very cost-effective.
+The most significant benefit is cost-saving - electric vans work out much cheaper to run than petrol, diesel or hybrid vehicles and are more inexpensive to maintain.
+Renault Kangoo Z.E., for example, costs approximately £5 to charge in full and can cover up to 134 miles on a single charge.
+No doubt this is why it's currently the most popular electric van and the top choice for van fleets.
+If you use it mostly in cities and don't regularly cover long distances.
+The electric van should prove to be very cost-effective.

 Electric vans are also exempt from the London Congestion Charge and Ultra Low Emission Zone (ULEZ) charge.
-There is no Vehicle Excise Duty (VED) to pay on electric vans either.
+There is no Vehicle Excise Duty (VED) to pay on electric vans, either.
 Compared to a diesel van, it will save you thousands in the long run.
-The driving ranges have improved massively compared to early electric vans and the battery packs no longer take space in the loading bay.
-They are quiet, very environmentally friendly and to sum it up - a perfect van leasing choice for businesses wanting to go green and save money.
+The driving ranges have improved massively compared to early electric vans.
+The battery packs no longer take space in the loading bay.
+They are quiet, very environmentally friendly, and sum it up - a perfect van leasing choice for businesses wanting to go green and save money.

-The negative sides of all-electric vans still exist.
-The most important factor to consider is range anxiety.
-Even though this has improved in the newest models, there is still a limit on how far you can go before having to re-charge the battery.
+The opposing sides of all-electric vans still exist.
+The most crucial factor to consider is range anxiety.
+Even though this has improved in the newest models, there is still a limit on how far you can go before recharging the battery.
 It's also worth thinking about where you'll charge your electric van.
 It will most likely be charged overnight - either at home or at a depot.
 Installing a dedicated charging point will be essential to ensure the van is fully charged in the morning.

 Another thing to consider is the reduced payload.
-Right now the electric vans offer variable payloads but they are still considerably lower than those of the diesel vans - although they are continuously improving.
-Battery durability is also not widely tested but the manufacturers offer long warranties so there is no need to worry too much, especially if you're leasing.
+The electric vans offer variable payloads, but they are still considerably lower than those of the diesel vans - although they are continuously improving.
+Battery durability is also not widely tested, but the manufacturers offer long warranties.
+So there is no need to worry too much, especially if you're leasing.

-Finally, the cost of purchasing an all-electric van is higher than petrol or diesel variant and because the technology is still quite new, it reflects in the uncertain residual values - however, if you're leasing an electric van, you don't need to worry about these costs.
+Finally, the cost of purchasing an all-electric van is higher than the petrol or diesel variant.
+Because the technology is still relatively fresh, it reflects in the uncertain residual values.
+However, if you're leasing an electric van, you don't need to worry about these costs.

 If you're interested in leasing an electric van or modernising your commercial fleet, explore our current van deals: